-Mindfulness is the simple, yet profound art of noticing the many incredible aspects of our experiences in each moment.
-Cultivating our mindfulness practice can enhance our lives as well as helping us to cope with difficulties when these arise.
+Mindfulness is the simple, yet profound art of noticing the many incredible aspects of our experience in each moment.
+Cultivating mindful awareness can enhance our lives as well as helping us to cope with difficulties when these arise.

 Joining a mindfulness course can enhance well-being, help cope with stress and improve mood.